EPCCed/eidf-docs/docs/services/registry/projects.md

 ### Permissions

-ECIR users have the [project maintainer role permissions](https://goharbor.io/docs/2.14.0/administration/managing-users/user-permissions-by-role/), this allows users to:
+ECIR users have the [Harbor project maintainer role permissions](https://goharbor.io/docs/2.14.0/administration/managing-users/user-permissions-by-role/), this allows ECIR users to:

-* Create and delete repositories in a project
+* Create and delete repositories in their projects
-* Push and pull images from a project
+* Push and pull images from their projects
 * Initiate vulnerability and SBOM scans
 * View the results of scans
-* Edit the labels available to a project
+* Edit the labels available to their projects

-Project maintainers **do not** have the permissions to:
+ECIR Project maintainers **do not** have the permissions to:

 * Create new projects
 * Edit project configuration